A BRIEF HISTORY OF ENGLISH SOCIETY

 English Society in the Middle Ages

 However this system proved awkward.
 If a knight had to fight, say, 40 days a year when the 40 days were up he would return home even if the king were in the middle of a campaign.
-Kings began to allow the barons to pay scutage or shield money.
+Kings began to allow the barons to pay 'shield money'.
 They used the money to pay soldiers when they needed them.

 Medieval Merchant's House in Southampton

 However in the early 14th century the climate deteriorated and there were a series of famines.
 The population began to fall.
-The Black Death of 1348-49 killed about one third of the population of England.
-So many people died there was a serious shortage of labour and lords were willing to 'poach' workers from other lords by offering them higher wages.
-Parliament tried to fix wages by law to prevent them rising but this was impossible to enforce.
-By the 15th century the system of serfdom or villeinage had broken down in England.
+The Black Death of 1348-49 killed about one-third of the population of England.
+So many people died there was a serious shortage of labor and lords were willing to 'poach' workers from other lords by offering them higher wages.
+Parliament tried to fix wages by law to prevent them from rising but this was impossible to enforce.
+By the 15th century, the system of serfdom or villeinage had broken down in England.

 English Society in the 16th Century

 Tudor society was divided into four broad groups.
 At the top were the nobility who owned huge amounts of land.
 Below them were the gentry and rich merchants.
 Gentlemen owned large amounts of land and they were usually educated and had a family coat of arms.
 Most important gentlemen never did any manual work that was beneath their dignity.
 Below the gentry were yeomen and craftsmen.
 Yeomen owned their own land.
 They could be as wealthy as gentlemen but they worked alongside their men.
 Yeomen and craftsmen were often able to read and write.
 Below the yeomen were the tenant farmers who leased their land from the rich.
 There were also wage laborers.
 They were often illiterate and very poor.